Core Web Vitals: Why This Score is So Important (Updated for 2022!)

 How to Prepare Your Website for Google’s Page Experience Update

 So you’ve run some tests on your website and found your web core vitals aren’t up to snuff.
 Now what?
-Preparing your website for Google’s May update doesn’t have to leave you scratching your head.
+Preparing your website for optimal scores doesn’t have to leave you scratching your head.

 All in all, a lot of your website’s core web vitals depend on solid hosting.
 Unless you’re a developer and want to manage your own infrastructure, it may be time to seek out a real, dedicated hosting provider.